sidrao2006/dynamic_cached_fonts/README.md

 ![Demo 2]

-If you want to change the how large the cache can be or maybe how long the font stays in cache, pass in `maxCacheObjects` and `cacheStalePeriod`.
+If you want to change how large the cache can be or maybe how long the font stays in cache, pass in `maxCacheObjects` and `cacheStalePeriod`.

 ```dart
 DynamicCachedFonts(